 Broken bones are frequent in motorcycle accidents.
 Unlike passengers in motor vehicles, motorcyclists have no outer shell to stop them from flying through the air during an accident.
 In situations where a biker is thrown from their motorcycle, a common reaction is to try and break their fall.
 While this is natural, it almost always causes a severe bone break due to the force of impact.
 Serious bone breaks can cause permanent nerve damage, require surgery, and often require extensive rehabilitation.

-The insurance and liability rules governing motorcycle accidents in New York are much different than those of truck and car accidents.
+The insurance and liability rules governing motorcycle accidents in New York are much different than those of truck and White Plains car accidents.
 A motorcycle is not considered to be a “motor vehicle” under New York’s No-Fault Law.
 Because motorcycles are exempt from this law, riders are not covered under the No-Fault medical and lost wage benefits of New York.

 Motorcyclists who are injured in a motor vehicle accident are not subject to the “serious injury” threshold under New York’s No-Fault Law.
 This means that a person who is injured in a motorcycle accident can file a claim against the at-fault driver even for injuries that are considered minor that would not otherwise pass the “serious injury” threshold in a motor vehicle accident.
 Our motorcycle accident lawyers have been able to obtain compensation for many motorcycle accident victims across in White Plains and Manhattan.
-If you have sustained injuries in a motorcycle accident, contact our personal injury lawyers today for a free initial case evaluation.
+If you have sustained injuries in a motorcycle accident, contact our motorcycle accident attorneys today for a free initial case evaluation.

 According to data from the Insurance Information Institute (III), it is estimated that more than one in 20 New York drivers are uninsured.
 If you were hit by an uninsured driver, this complicates your case, but it does not necessarily mean that you will be unable to secure just compensation.